 The simplest way to use the Pikler climbing frame is to let your child climb on it.
 Of course, it is important to observe or supervise your child and sometimes help them, particularly if he or she is a toddler.

-The climbing frame is able to be used both indoors and outdoors, but not intended to be left outside.
-It is good for those rainy day when you need some indoors play for active and energetic kids.
+The climbing frame can be used both indoors and outdoors, but is not intended to be left outside.
+It is good for those rainy days when you need some indoor play for active and energetic kids.